 Before an oil and gas well can be drilled, a permit must be acquired.
-This map charts regulations that apply to the permitting, designing, and planning phases of oil and gas development.
-The regulations examined address well site planning and permitting requirements that impact action before any dirt has been moved.
-The map compares regulations for baseline water source testing requirements; siting restrictions of wells, pits, tanks, and injection wells; filing storm water and erosion mitigation plans and reclamation plans.
-It also compares who oil and gas operators must notify as part of the permitting process.
+This map charts regulations that apply to well site permitting, designing, and planning that impact action before any dirt has been moved.
+The map compares regulations for baseline water source testing requirements; siting restrictions of wells, pits, tanks, and injection wells; filing storm water and erosion mitigation plans; and reclamation plans.
+It also compares the notification process for oil and gas operators.

 If you have questions, corrections, or additions, please contact Matt Samelson at email@example.com.